Planning for health & safety

 Periodic health and safety program reviews (audits), compliance audits, and evaluations of your health and safety management processes can all contribute valuable information and recommendations that can be used in the planning process.

-Health and safety culture assessment tools such as climate surveys can also provide valuable insight into your organization and help with this planning process.
+Health and safety culture assessment tools can also provide valuable insight into your organization and help with this planning process.
+(WorkSafe Queensland in Australia has more information about safety climate and safety culture.)

 Gather as much information as you can about health and safety in your organization, to help determine which initiatives you need most.
 Information could include: